defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/game-theory.md

 2. **Firm 1 Anticipates and Maximizes Profit:** Knowing that Firm 2 follows $s_2(q_1)$, Firm 1 chooses $q_1$ strategically to maximize its own profit.

-   This gives Firm 1 a first-mover advantage,it can manipulate Firm 2's decision to gain a higher profit than in simultaneous-move Cournot competition.
+   This gives Firm 1 a first-mover advantage; it can manipulate Firm 2's decision to gain a higher profit than in simultaneous-move Cournot competition.

 :::tip
 **Stackelberg competition** demonstrates **first-mover advantage**, where the leader chooses its strategy knowing the follower will react optimally.